Skip to main content Skip to footer site map

 • All government entities (federal, state, and local)

-Employers who offer the IRA-based retirement savings plan or another qualified plan will have the $300 annual report filing fee waived if they enroll by Dec.
-1. Employers can opt out of offering MarylandSaves if they offer their own employer-sponsored retirement plan that satisfies the mandate.
+Employers who offer the IRA-based retirement savings plan or another qualified plan will have the $300 annual report filing fee waived.
+Employers can opt out of offering MarylandSaves if they offer their own employer-sponsored retirement plan that satisfies the mandate.
 They can also have the $300 annual filing fee waived if they certify exemption.
 Non-participating employers may need to prove exemption each year to avoid the penalty.

 Employers are not required to make contributions toward the plan – for matching or administration.
 MarylandSaves is intended to be self-financing from fees collected on funds invested in the IRAs.